0734252299 [email protected]

 Cost estimates, standard deviations and fixed fees

-Our legal cost estimates are based as much as possible on our historical billing data.
-By using statistical methods our estimates exclude the common human tendency of underestimating the final all-inclusive cost of future work.
-We do this by categorising recurring service types and rating them for risk and complexity.
-We then calculate the following.
+Our legal cost estimates are based primarily on our historical billing data.
+Using statistical methods, our estimates avoid the common human tendency to underestimate the final all-inclusive cost of future work.
+We achieve this by categorising recurring service types and rating them for risk and complexity.
+From this, we calculate:

-• The average price for a type of service adjusted for risk and complexity
+• The average price for each service type, adjusted for risk and complexity

-• Standard deviation (a measure of the typical difference between final bills and the average bill)
+• Standard deviation (measuring the typical difference between final bills and the average bill)

-• The normal or range of final bills (a bell curve)
+• The normal distribution range of final bills (represented by a bell curve)

-These mathematical concepts are behind our automated cost estimator which ask clients a series of questions about the new matter so we can identify the service type needed, assign it a risk rating, and calculate an estimate.
-We can only use this algorithmic method for the regular or recurring work we do.
+These mathematical principles power our automated cost estimator, which asks clients a series of questions about their new matter.
+This helps us identify the required service type, assign a risk rating, and calculate an estimate.
+We can only apply this algorithmic method to our regular or recurring work.

-Our goal for the variability margin or ‘firmness’ of our estimates, automated or not, is plus or minus 10% as the standard deviation.
-So for example, if our estimated legal cost for a service is $1,100 it is because we assess the greatest likelihood (68%) is that the final tax invoice will fall within the range $990 to $1,210.
-With this approach, your final bill is just as likely to be below, as above, our initial estimate.
+For all our estimates, whether automated or not, we aim for a variability margin or ‘firmness’ of plus or minus 10% as the standard deviation.
+For example, if our estimated legal cost for a service is $1,100, we aim for there to be a 68% likelihood that the final tax invoice will fall between $990 and $1,210.
+With this approach, your final bill is equally likely to be below or above our initial estimate.

-If you are content with the amount of our estimate but want to convert it to a ‘fixed fee’ arrangement, we might agree to that in exchange for a 15% to 25% premium to the estimate and a ‘fair use’ addendum to our costs agreement with you.
-Fixed fee billing is more expensive because fixed fee clients generally interact differently and in a way that is often more time-consuming for the lawyer.
+If you accept our estimate but prefer a ‘fixed fee’ arrangement, we may agree to this for a premium of 15% to 25% above the estimate, plus a ‘fair use’ addendum to our costs agreement.
+Fixed fee billing typically costs more because fixed fee clients tend to interact differently, often requiring more of the lawyer’s time.